Three generations of entrepreneurs: a company for more than 100 years

 Paioli Sport and Reglass

 Diversification began in 1961.
 Loredana Paioli embarked upon the sporting goods market, as well as launching productions that used phenolic resins.
 And so it was born: Paioli Sport and Reglass.

 Third generation, the first carbon fiber fishing rods

 The third generation of entrepreneurs now entered the game.
 The three sons of Loredana Paioli began to personally involve themselves with the business.
 Paolo and Massimo Pirazzini were at Paioli Sport, and Luca at Reglass for the creation and study of the tubular parts of fishing rods, as well as general sporting goods (windsurfing, bicycles, and ski poles).
-At the end of the seventies it was founded Reglass H.T. – a company that had always been dedicated to the research of and innovation in raw materials and products – that, after thorough testing, began the production of carbon fiber composites.
+At the end of the seventies, it was founded Reglass H.T. – a company that had always been dedicated to the research of and innovation in raw materials and products – that, after thorough testing, began the production of carbon fibre composites.
 The use of this material revolutionized sports equipment, improving most sport’s performance, particularly fishing.
-The brand Maver (ie fiberglass materials) was born; specifically dedicated to this field.
+The brand Maver (ie fibreglass materials) was born; specifically dedicated to this field.